Cedarville School

 Cedarville School is a historic school building located at Cedarville, Gilmer County, West Virginia.
-It was built in 1923, and is a two-story "T"-shaped, wood-frame building with a hipped roof, measuring approximately 50 feet deep and 80 feet wide.
+Built in 1923, the structure is a two-story, T-shaped wood-frame building with a hipped roof measuring approximately 50 feet in depth and 80 feet in width.
 It has striated stuccoed exterior surfaces and is on a raised basement of locally quarried stone.
 It was used as a school until 1968, after which it was converted to apartments.

 It was listed on the National Register of Historic Places in 1994.